 LUTHERAN VALUES AND COMMITMENTS IN MINISTRY

-In a dominant culture that champions independence, we insist on the crucial gift of interdependence.
-All humans need a place to belong, to be safe, to receive and offer wisdom and service; we also need allies and advocates as we seek justice.
+In the midst of a culture that champions independence, we insist on God's design for interdependence.
+All humans need a place to belong, to be safe, to receive and offer hospitality, wisdom, and solidarity; we need one another as we seek to become the community of love and justice to which Jesus calls us.

-In Lutheran campus ministry, we affirm Christian unity while acknowledging the ideal is far simpler than the practice.
+In Lutheran campus ministry, we affirm our human unity while acknowledging the ideal is far simpler than the practice.
 We celebrate our identity while exploring partnerships with other traditions, and welcome people from any faith background or no faith background at all.
-We welcome and affirm students of all ethnicities and race, nationalities, socioeconomic contexts, sexual and gender identities, and abilities.
+We commit to students of all ethnicities and race, nationalities, socioeconomic contexts, sexual and gender identities, and abilities.

-Lutheran pastor and author Nadia Bolz-Weber once wrote, "The movement in our relationship to God is always from God to us.
+Lutheran public theologian Nadia Bolz-Weber once wrote, "The movement in our relationship to God is always from God to us.
 Always.
 We can't, through our piety or goodness, move closer to God.
 God is always coming near to us."

-We believe that both the sacred texts and story of the Christian Church have incredible lessons for us.
-There is profound wisdom, witness, and sacred teaching in study; there is connection with the divine and one another in prayer and worship.
-There are also painful and difficult lessons in deconstructing where human brokenness and sin have met with the power of the Christian institution - together with the beautiful Gospel of Christ, we also inherit a legacy of crusades, colonization, and corruption.
+We believe that the sacred texts and story of Christian faith offer profound wisdom, witness, and sacred teaching; there is connection with the divine and one another in prayer and worship.
+There are also painful and difficult lessons in deconstructing where human brokenness and sin have met with the power of the Christian institution - together with the beautiful gospel of Christ, we inherit the Church's complex legacy in the world.

 Deepening faith does not mean eradicating doubt, nor does it mean denying the complexity and brokenness of our human story.
-Faith, in the Lutheran expression, is not what we "know" but what we trust.
-Through opportunities to study scripture, open ourselves to new and old theological thinkers, learn to recognize and cultivate our prayer life, and watch for God in our neighbor, we deepen our trust that God moves in and ever nearer to us.
-We hope this deeper faith empowers bold action in love and service to this world.
+Faith, in the Lutheran expression, is not what we "know," but how we trust; faithfulness is our response to the Spirit's movement in us and the transformative nature of God's grace.
+Through studying scripture, opening ourselves to new and old theological thinkers, learning to recognize and cultivate our prayer life, and watching for God in our neighbor, we deepen our trust that God moves in and ever nearer to us.
+Deep, authentic faith empowers bold action in love and service to the world.

 Paul Tillich, an influential 20th-century Lutheran theologian wrote, "All things and all people, so to speak, call on us with small or loud voices.
 They want us to listen.
 They want us to understand their intrinsic claims, their justice of being.
 But we can give it to them only through the love that listens."